 The presented research study aims to assess the level of cultural competency, mainly of novice nurses in affiliated hospitals of Olivarez College Tagaytay.
-Overall, it has shown that in terms of the five indicators, which are cultural awareness, cultural knowledge, cultural skill, cultural encounters, and cultural desire, nurses are culturally proficient overall.
+Overall, it has shown that in terms of the five indicators, which are: cultural awareness, cultural knowledge, cultural skill, cultural encounters, and cultural desire, nurses are culturally proficient overall.
 The level of cultural competency in the stated domains has an overall mean score accumulated from the response of the novice nurses of 3.48 and a descriptive level of strongly agree, which means novice nurses are culturally proficient.
 In addition, it also confirmed that the level of cultural competency of novice nurses was similar to the demographic data.
 However, significant differences were noted.
 In cultural competence, when analyzed by age, the null hypothesis accepted the following: cultural knowledge, cultural skill, cultural encounter, and cultural awareness.

 Furthermore, only cultural desire rejected the null hypothesis.
-The cultural competency of novice nurses of affiliated hospitals of Olivarez College Tagaytay is similar when analyzed by age.
+There is no significant difference in the cultural competency of novice nurses of affiliated hospitals of Olivarez College Tagaytay when analyzed by age is accepted.
 In cultural competence, when analyzed by religion, the null hypothesis accepted the following: cultural knowledge, cultural skill, cultural encounter, and cultural awareness.
 Furthermore, only cultural desire rejected the null hypothesis.
 The cultural competency of novice nurses of affiliated hospitals of Olivarez College Tagaytay is similar when analyzed by religion.
-In cultural competence, when analyzed by place of origin, the null hypothesis accepted the following: cultural cultural knowledge, cultural skill, cultural encounter, and cultural desire.
+In cultural competence, when analyzed by place of origin, the null hypothesis accepted the following: cultural knowledge, cultural skill, cultural encounter, and cultural desire.
 Furthermore, only culture awareness rejected the null hypothesis.
-The cultural desire.
+The cultural competency of novice nurses of affiliated following: cultural knowledge, cultural skill, cultural encounter, and cultural desire.
 Furthermore, only culture awareness rejected the null hypothesis.

-novice nurses of affiliated hospitals of Olivarez College Tagaytay is similar when analyzed by religion.
+The cultural competency of novice nurses of affiliated hospitals of Olivarez College Tagaytay is similar when analyzed by religion.

 It should be noted that this study has assessed only the level of cultural competency of novice nurses, hence being quantitative research.
 The findings are only limited to novice nurses with 0-6 months of nursing experience among the five affiliated hospitals of Olivarez College Tagaytay Silang Specialist Medical Center (SSMC), Tagaytay Medical Center (TMC), The Medical City South Luzon (TMCSL), QualiMed, and Velazco.
-Research, both local and international literature concerning cultural competency, is incorporated to support this study and prove its validity.
+Research, both local and international literature concerning cultural competency, are incorporated to support this study and prove its validity.